Downstream Audit Program

 Public listing via an online and publicly accessible RMI registry, which lists companies that have passed the audit;

 Relevance for companies importing 3TG-containing products into the EU in light of the new EU Directive on Conflict Minerals, which requires mandatory due diligence for importers of minerals and metals of 3TG.

 Demonstrate year on year improvement of due diligence for your company

 Who Conducts the Audtis

 The Downstream Audit Program is a third-party audit.
-RMI works with the auditors on our approved audit firm list as well as the following to conduct the Downstream Audit Program Assessments.
+RMI works with the auditors on our approved audit firm list to conduct the Downstream Audit Program Assessments.

 - Audit Agenda Template (ENG | CHI) to provide a generic layout of audit activities